thrylos-labs/thrylos/nodeSetup.md

 Navigate to the directory containing your main.go using 'cd cmd'

-First, start a node on localhost:8080 if it is supposed to be a peer:

-Begin by starting the first node without specifying any peers, as it will be the initial node in your network.

-go run main.go --address=localhost:8080 --data=./node1_data
+Run the first node: go run main.go --address=localhost:8080 --data=./node1_data

 Start Subsequent Nodes with Peers:
 Once the first node is running, you can start other nodes and specify the first node as a known peer.